davidyoucm/projects/README.md

 I'm David, an undergraduate at National University of Singapore studying Business Administration (Business Analytics).

-This repository contains all of my programming projects as of 20 Sep 2020.
+This repository contains all of my programming projects as of Feb 2021.

 ### Academic Projects (AP)